This isn’t something you can solve quickly, so start with small steps

-Take a look at Hanover Primary School's message to parents for inspiration, but adapt your own message so that it suits your school's demographics.
+Adapt your message so that it suits your school's demographics.
 For example, if your school community is majority white or all white, acknowledge this in your messaging, but explain why you're adopting an anti-racism approach.

 However you convey your message, try to explain:

 - The changes you're making to your school (like adapting your curriculum so it's more diverse, or introducing anonymous marking)